 Follow step 4.2.1 to exchange samples.

 NOTE: When unloading a previous sample, it is still likely hot.
 Remove the sample with a pair of rubber-tipped tweezers and let it cool (film side up) on a metal block.
-After the Cu treatment, the samples can be stored for some time, but it is recommended to store in a desiccator under vacuum for no more than 1 week for best results.
+After the Cu treatment, the samples can be stored for some time, but it is recommended they be stored in a desiccator under vacuum for no more than 1 week for best results.

 Evaporation deposition of thin tellurium

 Turn on the mechanical pump, foreline valve, and diffusion pump using switches on the evaporator system.
-Allow the diffusion pump to warm for 20 min.
+Allow the diffusion pump to warm up for 20 min.

 Vent and open the chamber by opening the nitrogen vent valve and lifting the evaporator chamber.
 Load the Te into the alumina-coated molybdenum boat.
 Move the evaporator chamber back into place after the material is loaded.